jotux/LaunchLib/readme.md

-##An easy-to-use library to help kickstart your launchpad development.
+y##An easy-to-use library to help kickstart your launchpad development.
 ![Pew Pew Pew](http://jotux.github.com/LaunchLib/logo.png)

 ### MSP430G2553 currently required to use all functionality.